TheMadog24/Video-Chat-Replayer/README.md

 # What is Video Chat Replayer?

 Video Chat Replayer is a realtime chat replayer for downloaded vods and chat.
-It was designed specifically with Twitch in mind, so may features will look and behave similarly.
+Created specifically for Twitch VODs and Chat files.

 ## What does it do?